Baby Poseidyn's hope for survival was slim from the start, Starship doctor says at murder trial

 Miles also described seeing straw-coloured blood of mixed density in the CT scan of the child's brain, indicating an older injury that might have happened earlier.

-The defence has suggested earlier in the trial that mother Filoi Huakau could be responsible, with accusations she dropped the child down three flights of stairs several nights earlier while drinking.
+The defence has suggested earlier in the trial that mother Filoi Huakau could be responsible, with accusations she dropped the child on a concrete floor two nights earlier.
 It was also suggested that the new injury could have been due to an accidental fall from the bed but aggravated by the earlier tumble.

 Miles, however, was sceptical.